romeerez/orchid-orm/docs/src/guide/join.md

 Optionally, you can pass a second callback argument, it makes `on` and `orOn` methods available.

-But remember that when joining a relation, the needed `ON` conditions are already handled automatically.
+But remember that when joining a relation, the relevant `ON` conditions are already handled automatically.

 ```ts
 const result = await db.user.join(